TRAUMA HEALING INSTITUTE

 Crisis response tools

-From Hurricane Helene to the wars in Ukraine and the Middle East, this year has been marked by crises around the world — one reason THI has distributed 38,061 crisis-response materials.
+From wildfires in California and flooding in Texas to the wars in Ukraine and the Middle East, this year has been marked by crises around the world — one reason THI has distributed 21,296 crisis-response materials so far this year.
 These resources help people who have experienced disasters cope in the immediate aftermath of a devastating event.

 Standalone resources